(See also Obesity.)

-This procedure accounts for 80% of the bariatric procedures done in the United States.
-Roux-en-Y gastric bypass can often be done using a laparoscope.
+The Roux-en-Y gastric bypass can often be done using a laparoscope.

-For this procedure, a small part of the stomach is detached from the rest, creating a small stomach pouch.
+For Roux-en-Y gastric bypass, a small part of the stomach is detached from the rest, creating a small stomach pouch.
 As a result, the amount of food that can be eaten at one time is drastically reduced.
 The stomach pouch is connected to a lower part of the small intestine (called the jejunum).
-Thus, a large part of the of small intestine is bypassed.
+Thus, a large part of the small intestine is bypassed.
 This arrangement resembles a Y—hence the name.
 The opening between the pouch and the intestine is made narrow.
 As a result, food moves slowly out of the pouch into the intestine, and people may feel full for a longer time.
 Because food bypasses the lower part of the stomach and the upper part of the small intestine (duodenum), where much of the absorption occurs, the amount of food and calories absorbed is reduced.
 However, digestive juices (bile acids and pancreatic enzymes) still mix with food, although in a lower part of the small intestine.
 Thus, food is digested, and nutrients, including vitamins and minerals, are still absorbed, reducing the risk of nutritional deficiencies.

-Gastric bypass (and sleeve gastrectomy) result in certain hormonal changes.
+Gastric bypass (and sleeve gastrectomy) results in certain hormonal changes.
 These changes may result in feeling full sooner and may contribute to weight loss.
 These changes also improve how the body uses glucose (a sugar), possibly helping reduce the severity of diabetes or causing it to resolve.

 Most people stay in the hospital overnight or longer.